 How Young is Too Young?

-Babies can enroll into a swim class as early three months.
+Babies can enroll in a swim class as early as three months.
 If they can keep their head up, they are ready to go.

 What Do Babies Learn In Swimming Classes First?

 I want children to learn how to be safe in the water.
 That’s why we use a lot of hand-arm manipulation.
 We manipulate their arms and their legs.
-We also sing the songs, so they know that it’s a good thing to be in the water.
+We also sing songs so they know being in the water is good.

 Little ones also learn to climb in and out of the pool.
-My goal is to make sure that they do it the safest way possible.
+My goal is to ensure they do it the safest way possible.

 What is the Coolest Baby Move You Can Learn in Swimming Class?

-I like to see the parents do the bubble bounce when they hold their thumb or the ring, and they bounce them all the way down.
+I like to see the parents do the bubble bounce when they hold their thumb or the ring and bounce them all the way down.
 I love to see the parents go all the way down and come back all tired.
 It’s funny.